syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### scheduleStartDate `string`
 {:#members:schedulestartdate}

-Specifies start date of the gantt schedule.
+Specifies start date of the Gantt schedule.
 By default, start date will be rounded to its previous Sunday.

 #### Default Value: